PowerDNS/pdns/docs/lua-records/functions.rst

 ~~~~~~~~~~~~~~~~
 ``ecswho``
   The EDNS Client Subnet, should one have been set on the query.
 Unset
   otherwise.
-This is a :class:`ComboAddress`.
+This is a :class:`Netmask`.
 ``bestwho``
   In absence of ECS, this is set to the IP address of requesting resolver.
   Otherwise set to the network part of the EDNS Client Subnet supplied by the
   resolver.
-A :class:`ComboAddress`
+This is a :class:`ComboAddress`.
 ``who``
   IP address of requesting resolver as a :class:`ComboAddress`.